severalnines/s9s-admin/plugins/zabbix/README.md

 3 = Unknown
 ```
 ```
-Name: ClusterControl DB backup status
+Name: ClusterControl DB Backup Status
 Value:
 0 = No error
-1 = Backups got error
+1 = Some backups got error
 ```

-** If you skip this step, the import will fail.
+** Please follow the exact name/value as above.
+If you skip this step, the import will fail.

 2) Download the Zabbix template file from [here](https://raw.githubusercontent.com/severalnines/s9s-admin/master/plugins/zabbix/server/zbx_clustercontrol_templates.xml) to your desktop.